guyifan0418/visualization_portfolio/final_project_p2.md

 - **Choropleth Map:** Incorporates demographic context to address potential confounding variables.

 ### Sketches
-The sketches were refined into higher fidelity drafts using Tableau and Matplotlib.
+The sketches were refined into drafts using Tableau and Matplotlib.
 Key elements such as titles, annotations, legends, captions, and axis labels were included to ensure clarity and storytelling consistency.

 ---